webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-If no browser is provided (as shown above), your default browser will be used.
-To specify a different browser, just pass its name instead of boolean:
+Provide browser name to use instead of the default one:

+__webpack.config.js__

 ```javascript
 module.exports = {